vivaxgen/ngs-pipeline/README.rst

 calling (upstream/secondary processing) of paired-end short reads or singleton long reads NGS data.

+The output of the pipeline is raw VCFs that will need to be post-processed in the downstream analysis (such as resetting for minimum depth, filtering for high quality/known variants, refining the heterozygous calls, processing indels, etc).
+The post-processing tasks will be specific to the objective of the analysis and currently are not within the scope of the pipeline.

 The vivaxGEN NGS-Pipeline can be installed on laptops, servers or cluster/HPC system without the need of administrator/root privileges.
 The only requirement is a UNIX-based system supported by